 Experimental Setup and Calibration

 To determine if a neural network with multiple IMUs is more accurate than with a single IMU, a replica of a vehicle chassis is constructed and the mounted IMUs are moved in various angles by a robotic arm (to provide a “ground truth” of measurements).
 IMU data is captured and then processed by the two filters and the neural network to gather Euler angle data which is compared against the robot arm movements.
 A baseboard chassis is constructed of Signboard (two layers of plastic sandwiching an aluminium panel) to provide rigidity so that all IMUs record the same movements (Figure 3.1).
 Mounted to the baseboard is a Raspberry Pi connected to five Sparkfun IMU-20948 hobbyist level IMUs via a Sparkfun TCM9548A I2C multiplexor as shown in Figure 3.1.
 (Details of all equipment used in the experiments can be found in Appendices 3 and 4).
 The TCM9548A multiplexor is required as ICM-20948 IMUs only have two configurable I2C addresses.
 For single IMU data collection, the front “central” IMU is used.
 For “Front 3” IMU data collection, the front three (“FL”, “FR” and “central”) IMUs are sampled, and all IMUs are sampled under “All IMU” experiments.
-A Universal Robotics UR5 robotic arm provides the “ground truth” of correct angles that is used to verify the filter and neural network results.
+A Universal Robotics UR5 robotic arm provides the “ground truth” of correct angles used to verify the filter and neural network results.

 Data capture is managed by a laptop connected to the both the robotic arm and the Raspberry Pi by an unmanaged one gigabyte ethernet switch.
 A python script (GetRobotData.py location is specified in Appendix One) uses the “ut_rtde” python module to connect to the robot arm over ethernet and polls the arm for position data.
 Various movement experiments are performed on the robotic arm and IMU and robot arm data is captured as outlined in the method process of Figure 3.2 with more detail in Table 3.1.
 The data for all IMUs is captured even though the initial experiments only utilise the central IMU data to mitigate against artifacts brought in by measuring the IMUs differently when later experiments are undertaken.
 Outlying data is kept.
 This emulates real world performance (as removing this data could be problematic to differentiate from vehicle movement in production).

-Details of the Madgwick and Kalman filters and the neural network model will follow the experiments section.
+Details of the Madgwick and Kalman filters and the neural network model follow the experiments section (section number).

 Calibration.

 This section outlines the calibration of the IMU devices and outlines how the IMU data will be synchronised to the robot arm data.
-The contents of all scripts and configurations can be found in the github location mentioned in Appendix 1.
+The contents of all scripts and configurations can be found in github (see Appendix 1).
 Detailed specifications of the equipment can be found in Appendices 3 and 4.